 “Intent to commit a crime is not in itself criminal.
 There is no crime in a man intending to commit a murder the day after tomorrow.
 The law only deals with conduct.”

-The Star Chamber was an English court of the royal palace during the 15th and 16th centuries which dealt with both civil and criminal matters.
-Its purpose was to hear in secret; cases that the lower courts could not fairly judge, due to the fact that the defendants were of such importance that their power and influence would impede justice.
+The Star Chamber was an English court of the royal palace during the 15th and 16th centuries that dealt with both civil and criminal matters.
+Its purpose was to hear in secret cases that the lower courts could not fairly judge, due to the fact that the defendants were of such importance that their power and influence would impede justice.

-While first set forth in 1611, in the English Star Chamber, the law governing conspiracy has remained consistent, in most respects, in our modern system.
-A major difference lies in the fact that early law denoted it as a misdemeanor.
+While first set forth in 1611 in the English Star Chamber, the law governing conspiracy has remained consistent, in most respects, in our modern system.
+A major difference lies in the fact that early law denoted it as a misdemeanour.
 In our own day, it is often viewed as a felony.

-Alternatively, if Jack and Jill’s parents told them they had paid the neighbor for the water, the children would lack the required mens rea.
+Alternatively, if Jack and Jill’s parents told them they had paid the neighbour for the water, the children would lack the required mens rea.

 Conspirators John Mason and Thomas Tyler